Evolution of fish: Overview

 In addition to these are two classes of extinct jawed fish, the armoured placoderms and the spiny sharks.

 Fish may have evolved from an animal similar to a coral-like sea squirt (a tunicate), whose larvae resemble early fish in important ways.
 The first ancestors of fish may have kept the larval form into adulthood, as some sea squirts do today, although this path cannot be proven.

 Vertebrates, in other words the first fish, originated about 530 million years ago during the Cambrian explosion, which saw the rise in animal diversity.

-The lancelet, a small, translucent, fish-like animal, is the closest living invertebrate relative of the olfactoreans (vertebrates and tunicates).
+The lancelet, a small, translucent, fish-like animal, is the closest living invertebrate relative of the chordate clade Olfactores (vertebrates and tunicates).

 The first ancestors of fish, or animals that were probably closely related to fish, were Haikouichthys and Myllokunmingia.
 These two genera all appeared around 530 Mya.
 Unlike the other fauna that dominated the Cambrian, these groups had the basic vertebrate body plan: a notochord, rudimentary vertebrae, and a well-defined head and tail.
 All of these early vertebrates lacked jaws, relying instead on filter-feeding close to the seabed.

 These were followed by indisputable fossil vertebrates in the form of heavily armoured fish discovered in rocks from the Ordovician period (500–430 Mya).

 The first jawed vertebrates appeared in the late Ordovician and became common in the Devonian, often known as the "Age of Fishes".
 The two groups of bony fish, the Actinopterygii and Sarcopterygii, evolved and became common.
 The Devonian saw the demise of virtually all jawless fish, save for lampreys and hagfish, as well as the Placodermi, a group of armoured fish that dominated much of the late Silurian, and the rise of the first labyrinthodonts, transitional between fish and amphibians.